FREQUENTLY ASKED QUESTIONS

 A. Insurance policies allow insurance companies to take your examination under oath and request several documents that may be sensitive in nature.
 An examination under oath is usually conducted by the attorney for the insurance company who will likely ask you questions over the course of several hours in the presence of a court reporter.
 Sometimes, you may also be required to review the transcript after an examination under oath and sign it.
-If you refuse to appear for an examination under oath and refuse to produce the requested documents, the insurance company will likely deny your claim.
+If you refuse to appear for an examination under oath and refuse to produce the requested documents, the insurance company will likely deny your claim for failure to cooperate.
 If you are requested to attend an examination under oath, you must be represented by an attorney specializing in insurance law who can properly prepare you before the examination under oath, review the documents submitted, and attend the examination under oath with you.

 Q. The insurance company has requested many financial documents from me, including my bank statements and my tax returns.
 Do I have to provide these documents?

 A) Generally, yes.
 Under the insurance policy and Michigan law, you have a duty to cooperate with the insurance company’s investigation and provide all of the requested documents.
 If you willfully refuse to provide these documents, the insurance company may use your refusal as a basis to deny your insurance claim.